shownotesArchive/OSF-in-a-Nutshell/OSF-in-a-Nutshell.md

 ###Word definition

-The following statement uses the key words defined according to RFC 2119.
+The following statements has to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ###Basics